cfpb/regtech-data-validator/README.md

 #### Examples

-1. Validate file with no findings
+1. Validate a file with no findings

         $ cfpb-val validate tests/data/sbl-validations-pass.csv

-    **Note:** No output is returned if the file contains no validations errors or warnings.
+        status: SUCCESS, findings: 0

-1. Validate file with findings, passing in LEI as context
+1. Validate a file with findings, passing in LEI as context

         $ cfpb-val validate tests/data/sbl-validations-fail.csv --context lei=000TESTFIUIDDONOTUSE